MillerMaker/SCL_Interpreter/README.md

 parser, and scanner components.
 This processor is built entirely in Python.

 ### Description of Solution
 This interpreter was developed using the grammar outlined in the "Cohen’s_SCL_Grammar.txt" file in the project folder.
-The parser
 The final solution has six unique classes.
 These classes are described in the CS4308W02_Cohen_Miller_Deliverable3.docx file.
 A sample output demonstration is available in the project folder.